Priya342-gif/Weather-app/README.md

 - Weather API (OpenWeatherMap)

 ## 📁 Project Structure

-weather-app/
+🪟 weather-app/
-│
 ├── weather.html       # Main HTML file
 ├── style.css          # All styling including blur effects
 ├── script.js          # JavaScript for API and interactions
-├── imagesjpg # Background image
+├── images.jpg         # Background image
 └── README.md          # You're reading this

 💡 Notes
 If an invalid city is entered, an error image will be shown with no blur effect.